pusher/pusher-http-dotnet/README.md

 ## Development Notes

-* Developed using Visual Studio Community 2013
+* Developed using Visual Studio Community 2015
 * The NUnit test framework is used for testing, your copy of Visual Studio needs the "NUnit test adapter" installed from Tools -> Extensions and Updates if you wish to run the test from the IDE.
 * PusherServer acceptance tests depends on [PusherClient](https://github.com/pusher-community/pusher-websocket-dotnet).
+* PusherServer has two variations, the original version for .NET, and a .NET Core version.
+The source files all leave within the .NET Core folder, with links from the .NET project to these files to create the .NET version.

 ### Alternative environments